-The Vortex 6 Quart Air Fryer is easy to use and easy to clean.
-It came with a Getting Started Guide and a Safety, Maintenance instruction booklet.
+The Instant Vortex and Instant Vortex Plus 6 Quart Air Fryers are easy to use and easy to clean.
+They come with a Getting Started Guide and a Safety, Maintenance instruction booklet.
 There’s a cooking tray that fits in the bottom of the air fryer basket.

 The Vortex has four Smart Programs with pre-set cooking times and temperatures.
 The Vortex Plus has 6 Smart Programs.
 The Smart Programs can be customized to your own settings.